pacalet/sab4z/README.md

 Quit (save when asked), rebuild, mount the MicroSD card on the host, copy the new root [file system](#GlossaryFileSystem) image, unmount and eject the MicroSD card, plug it in the Zybo and power on:

-    Host> cd $ROOT/build/rootf
+    Host> cd /opt/builds/rootf
     Host> make
     ...
+    Host> sd=/media/SDCARD
-    Host> cp $ROOT/build/rootfs/images/rootfs.cpio.uboot <path-to-mounted-sd-card>/uramdisk.image.gz
+    Host> cp /opt/builds/rootfs/images/rootfs.cpio.uboot $sd/uramdisk.image.gz
-    Host> umount <path-to-mounted-sd-card>
+    Host> umount $sd

-On the host side we will use the sx utility.
-If it is not already, install it first - it is provided by the lrzsz Debian package.
-Launch picocom, with the `--send-cmd "sx" --receive-cmd "rx"` options, launch `rx <destination-file>` on the Zybo, press `C-a C-s` (control-a control-s) to instruct picocom to send a file from the host PC to the Zybo and provide the name of the file to send:
+On the host side we will use the `sx` utility.
+If it is not already, install it first - it is provided by the `lrzsz` Debian package.
+Launch `picocom`, with the `--send-cmd "sx" --receive-cmd "rx"` options, launch `rx <destination-file>` on the Zybo, press `C-a C-s` (control-a control-s) to instruct `picocom` to send a file from the host PC to the Zybo and provide the name of the file to send:

     Host> picocom -b115200 -fn -pn -d8 -r -l --send-cmd "sx" --receive-cmd "rx" /dev/ttyUSB1 Sab4z> rx /tmp/foo